CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< tabs "TabID29 ">}}
 {{< tab "NVUE Commands ">}}

-By default, NVUE enables auto-negotiation; however, if you set the link speed for a port using NVUE commands, NVUE disables auto-negotiation and uses the port speed setting you configure.
+By default, NVUE enables auto-negotiation; however, you can set the link speed for a port using NVUE commands.
+- If you set the link speed for a port and leave the default auto-negotiation setting (ON) or set auto-negotiation ON, the link comes up with auto-negotiation ON and the switch advertises the configured link speed setting to the other side of the connection.
+- If you set the link speed for a port and set auto-negotiation OFF, the link comes up with auto-negotiation OFF and force mode is set.
+The switch does not advertise the configured link speed setting to the other side of the connection.

 To set the link speed for an interface, run the `nv set interface <swp> link speed` command: